Redawt/f4-frost-guide/intro.md

 The Recommended Guide will carefully walk you through how to:
 * install Fallout 4 and set it up for modding it,
 * install Mod Organizer 2 (MO2) as a mod manager,
-  * Why not Vortex?
-An answer can be found [here](./faq.html#why-are-there-only-instructions-for-mo2-but-not-vortex),
 * sort your load order and where you can put additional mods into your load order,
 * install all necessary bug fixes and stability that are absoolutely needed in EVERY Fallout 4 mod setup,
 * install all needed FROST mods,